 - Learn from other organizations that have experienced a data breach.
 Review these scenarios and make relevant adjustments to ensure you don’t suffer a similar fate.

 Comprehensive asset intelligence, automated endpoint hygiene, and continuous compliance give healthcare IT and security teams the tools they need to succeed in the digital care frontier.
-I will be talking more about these steps along with lessons learned from those who have suffered a breach on August 20 with Dave Shackleford of the SANS Institute.
+I talked more about these steps along with lessons learned from those who have suffered a breach with Dave Shackleford of the SANS Institute in a recent webinar.